Anthony Albanese: Entry to Parliament

-When Jeannette McHugh announced she would not recontest her seat of Grayndler at the 1996 election, Albanese won preselection for the seat.
+When Jeannette McHugh announced she would not seek re-election in her seat of Grayndler at the 1996 election, Albanese won preselection for the seat.
 The campaign was a difficult one, with aircraft noise a big political issue following the opening of the third runway at Sydney Airport, and the newly established No Aircraft Noise party (NAN) having polled strongly in the local area at the 1995 New South Wales election.
 Veteran political pundit Malcolm Mackerras predicted NAN would win the seat.
 However, NAN's candidate finished third, with less than 14% of the vote.
 Despite suffering a six-point swing against Labor, Albanese was elected with a comfortable 16-point margin.

-In his maiden speech to the House of Representatives, he spoke about the building of a third runway at Sydney Airport, aircraft noise and the need to build a second airport to service Sydney, as well as his support for funding public infrastructure in general, multiculturalism, native title, the social wage and childcare.
+In his maiden speech to the House of Representatives, Albanese spoke about the building of a third runway at Sydney Airport, aircraft noise and the need to build a second airport to service Sydney, as well as his support for funding public infrastructure in general, multiculturalism, native title, the social wage and childcare.
 He concluded by saying, "For myself, I will be satisfied if I can be remembered as someone who will stand up for the interests of my electorate, for working-class people, for the labour movement, and for our progressive advancement as a nation into the next century."

 In his first year in Parliament he continued this theme, speaking in favour of the Northern Territory's euthanasia legislation, the rights of the Indigenous community in the Hindmarsh Island bridge controversy, and entitlement to superannuation for same-sex couples.

-This latter issue became a cause to which he was particularly dedicated.
+This last issue became a cause to which he was particularly dedicated.
 In 1998 he unsuccessfully moved a private member's bill that would have given same-sex couples the same rights to superannuation as de facto heterosexual couples.
-Over the next nine years, he tried three more times without success, until the election of the Rudd Government in 2007 saw the legislation passed.
+Over the next nine years, he tried three more times without success, until the election of the Rudd government in 2007 saw the legislation passed.
 Albanese subsequently turned his attention to campaigning for same-sex marriage.